psc-g/psc-g.github.io/content/posts/research/rl/revisiting_rainbow.md

 *  **[Noisy Nets](https://arxiv.org/abs/1706.10295)** replaces standard $\epsilon$-greedy exploration with noisy linear layers that include a noisy stream.

 ### Classic control
 Our first set of experiments were performed on four classic control environments: CartPole, Acrobot, LunarLander, and MountainCar.
-We first investigate the effect of independently adding each algorithmic component to DQN:
+We first investigate the effect of independently adding each algorithmic component to DQN (top row):

-{{< img src="/posts/research/rl/revisiting_rainbow/revisitingClassicAdd.png" title="Revisiting Classic Add" >}}
+{{< img src="/posts/research/rl/revisiting_rainbow/revisitingClassic.png" title="Revisiting Rainbow Classic" >}}

 Just like Hessel et al. [2018] we find that, in aggregate, the addition of each of these algorithms does improve learning over the base DQN.
 However, while